CalebBell/fluids/docs/tutorial.rst

 A number of spherical particle drag correlations are implemented.

-In the simplest case, consider a spherical particle of diameter D=1 mm, density=3400 kg/m^3, traveling at 30 m/s in air with viscosity mu=1E-5 Pa*s and density 1.2 kg/m^3.
+In the simplest case, consider a spherical particle of diameter D=1 mm, density=3400 kg/m^3, travelling at 30 m/s in air with viscosity mu=1E-5 Pa*s and density 1.2 kg/m^3.

 We calculate the particle Reynolds number: